viikii007/task-recycler/README.md

   Implements API integration using Retrofit with MVVM.
 The fragment contains a button to fetch API data, shows a progress loader, and displays the API response.

+## APK Release

+The compiled debug APK is available under the [Releases](https://github.com/viikii007/task-recycler/releases/tag/apk)section of this repository.
+You can download the latest APK, install it on your Android device, and test the application without building it locally.

 ### How to Run

 1. **Clone the Repository:**